akaariai/pgsql_shadow_tables/README.rst

                     __del_ts > current_setting('test_session_variable.view_time')::timestamptz);

-The whole idea is that the view looks like the real table for select queries, it shows the row which was active at the selected view time.
+The whole idea is that the view looks like the real table for select queries, it shows a "snapshot" of the table at the selected view time.
 As you have the shadow schema name before the real schema name in the search_path, the view is spotted before the real table by PostgreSQL.